 By 1983, after many years of development, the NCP was replaced entirely by a suite of protocols now commonly called Transmission Control Protocol (TCP)/Internet Protocol (IP).
-The way the suite of protocols used within TCP/IP works is slightly Transmission Control Protocol/Internet Protocol (TCP/IP) way the OSI model is described.
+The way the suite of protocols used within TCP/IP stack is described is slightly different from the way the OSI model is described.
 After TCP/IP was implemented, the conceptual design of the protocols was described.
 For this reason, the suite is sometimes referred to as a model, but it may also be referred to as an architecture, since it's a description of an as-built design rather than something conceptual.
+OSI is entirely conceptual since it didn't describe anything in particular.

 The TCP/IP architecture is a much simpler design than the OSI model, which is an immediate difference and a reflection of the as-built nature of the design as compared with the conceptual design of the OSI.
-Since the OSI model had to be abstract and flexible in order to accommodate a wide variety of protocols and designs, it was broken out into the seven functional categories described earlier.
+Since the OSI model had to be abstract and flexible to accommodate a wide variety of protocols and designs, it was broken out into the seven functional categories described earlier.
 TCP/IP, on the other hand, as an as-built definition, is only four layers.